-Yale University Supplemental Essays (2022-23) Prompts & Advice
+Yale Supplemental Essays 2023-24 Prompts & Advice

 (Want to learn more about How to Get Into Yale University?
 Visit our blog entitled: How to Get Into Yale: Admissions Data and Strategies for all of the most recent admissions data as well as tips for gaining acceptance.)

 It will take perfect(ish) academic credentials to make it past the hyper-competitive “first cut” in the Yale application process.
-From there, you need to find a way to stand out from your place in a crowd of impeccably-credentialed high schoolers.
+From there, you need to find a way to stand out from your place in a crowd of impeccably credentialed high schoolers.
 The numerous essays and short answer prompts required by Yale present one of the best opportunities you will have to stand out in the eyes of the admissions committee.

-Yale Supplemental Essays for the 2022-23 Admissions Cycle
+Yale Supplemental Essays for the 2023-24 Admissions Cycle

-Yale Supplemental Essays
+Yale Supplemental Essays: Academic Interests

 1) Students at Yale have time to explore their academic interests before committing to one or more major fields of study.
 Many students either modify their original academic direction or change their minds entirely.
 As of this moment, what academic areas seem to fit your interests or goals most comfortably?
 Please indicate up to three from the list provided.